-(g) Develop an ITJ for compiling all required instructor qualification documentation as set forth by this instruction and the applicable LC.
-Ensure CUI is handled appropriately in the ITJs.

-(3) Training Safety Officer Related Responsibilities

-(a) Designate a sufficient number of HRTSOs for each HR course or group of HR courses that are taught by the LS.

-(b) Appoint the HRTSO(s) in writing.
+- (g) Develop an ITJ for compiling all required instructor qualification documentation as set forth by this instruction and the applicable LC.
+Ensure CUI is handled appropriately in the ITJs. - (3) Training Safety Officer Related Responsibilities - (a) Designate a sufficient number of HRTSOs for each HR course or group of HR courses that are taught by the LS. - (b) Appoint the HRTSO(s) in writing.
 The letter of designation (LOD) must list all HR courses and CINs under the HRTSO's responsibility, as well as the course observation periodicity (no less than once per year).
-This letter must be loaded into the applicable course in the HRTS module.

-$\underline{1}$.
-Ensure all assigned HRTSOs are knowledgeable of their responsibilities prior to assuming the duties and responsibilities for assigned HRT.

-2. HRTSOs must be in pay grade E-5 or above, if military, or civilian equivalent, and are required to complete a LS specific HRTSO JQR.
-A HRTSO cannot be a civilian safety specialist (Occupational Series 0018) unless a waiver is submitted via their chain of command (COC) to NETC N00X for approval.
-Any waiver submittals must contain a thorough justification.

-3. HRTSO JQRs must include, at a minimum:

-a.
-Familiarization with HRTS instructions.

-b.
-HRTSO responsibilities.

-c.
-All applicable curricula and associated
+This letter must be loaded into the applicable course in the HRTS module. - $\underline{1}$.
+Ensure all assigned HRTSOs are knowledgeable of their responsibilities prior to assuming the duties and responsibilities for assigned HRT. - $\underline{2}$.
+HRTSOs must be in pay grade E-5 or above, if military, or civilian equivalent, and are required to complete a LS specific HRTSO JQR.
+An HRTSO cannot be a civilian safety professional (GS-0018) unless a waiver is submitted via their chain of command (COC) to NETC N00X for approval.
+Any waiver submittals must contain a thorough justification. - 3.
+HRTSO JQRs must include, at a minimum: - a.
+Familiarization with HRTS instructions. - b.
+HRTSO responsibilities. - $\underline{\text{c}}.$ All applicable curricula and associated CUIT plans. - \underline{d} .
+Familiarization with all HR evolutions and associated training platforms and devices to the extent necessary to properly evaluate assigned training. - \underline{e} .
+Familiarization with ESAMS, RMI, and other appropriate reporting and recording methods.

-CUIT plans.

-\underline{d} .
-Familiarization with all HR evolutions and associated training platforms and devices to the extent necessary to properly evaluate assigned training.

-$\underline{e}.$ Familiarization with ESAMS, RMI, and other appropriate reporting and recording methods.

-NOTE: A sample HRTSO JQR is located in the "Resources/Instructions, HRTS Instruction Addendums" subdirectory on ESAMS.
-Modify the HRTSO JQR to reflect site unique requirements (training areas, equipment, platforms, etc.)
+NOTE: A sample HRTSO JQR is located in the "Resources" subdirectory on ESAMS.
+Modify the HRTSO JQR to reflect site unique requirements (training areas, equipment, platforms, etc.).

-4. Ensure HRTSOs conduct annual inspections, at a minimum, of all HRT TTE, devices, training areas, and platforms to ensure proper operation, maintenance, and compliance with applicable directives.
+- 4. Ensure HRTSOs conduct an annual internal inspection, at a minimum, of all HRT TTE, devices, training areas, and platforms to ensure proper operation, maintenance, and compliance with applicable directives.
 These inspections must be recorded in the ESAMS Inspections, Deficiency, and Abatement Tracking System (IDATS) module; inspection category: High-Risk Internal, Annual.

-5. Ensure the HRTSO(s) attends safety committee meetings.
-HRTS committee meetings are conducted by applicable

-LC safety manager.
-Document committee meetings in ESAMS using ESAMS Training Administration Module and course ID 4956 - High-Risk Training Safety Committee.

-6. Ensure HRTSOs (or other designated personnel) enter and maintain data in the HRTS module of ESAMS to include instructor evaluations, course observations, risk assessments, and EAP information.
+This inspection is separate from the annual safety review and should be specific to the items listed above.
+At a minimum, IDATS entries should specifically identify what was inspected in the comments box of the inspection.
+Inspection deficiencies must be entered and tracked until properly abated and closed. - $\underline{5}$.
+Ensure the HRTSO(s) attends safety committee meetings.
+HRTS committee meetings are conducted by applicable LC safety manager.
+Document committee meetings in ESAMS using ESAMS Training Administration Module and course ID 4956 High-Risk Training Safety Committee. - 6.
+Ensure HRTSOs (or other designated personnel) enter and maintain data in the HRTS module of ESAMS to include instructor evaluations, course observations, risk assessments, and EAP information. - $\underline{7}$.

-$\underline{7}$.
 Ensure medical surveillance compliance is maintained per references (n) and (q).
-Document the required information in the OMSS module in ESAMS.

-8. Ensure all required instructors, safety observers, and other support personnel are present whenever HRT is conducted.
+Document the required information in the OMSS module in ESAMS. - 8.
+Ensure all required instructors, safety observers, and other support personnel are present whenever HRT is conducted.
 Assign additional instructors, support staff, and safety observers to mitigate risks as applicable.
 A JQR for safety observers must be completed prior to serving in the position during training.
 At a minimum, the JQR should list specific responsibilities and require a thorough understanding of the EAP, to include documentation of an EAP walkthrough.